edgarmerlo/github-topic-explorer/README.md

-# Getting Started with Create React App
+# Github Topic Explorer

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+App to check Github topics and his related topics, with React as default topic
 ## Available Scripts

 In the project directory, you can run: